Zen-ctrl/aws-ansible-provisioning/README.md

 ---
-This Ansible playbook prompts the user for their AWS credentials and allows them to select the type of AWS infrastructure they want to build.
-It then creates the specified infrastructure using the appropriate module.
-The infrastructure options include an EC2 instance, an RDS instance, or an S3 bucket.
-The playbook uses variables and 'when' conditions to customize the tasks based on the user's input.
+This playbook first prompts the user for their AWS credentials and stores the values in the aws_access_key and aws_secret_key variables.
+It then prompts the user for the type of AWS infrastructure they want to build and stores the response in the infrastructure variable.
+Finally, it runs different tasks based on the value of the infrastructure variable, using the aws_access_key and aws_secret_key variables to authenticate the AWS modules.

 ---

 This Ansible playbook does the following: